indigotech/taq-github-bot/src/data/local/github/tracks/track-0/steps/step-2.md

-# Step 2 - Clone this repository
+# Step 2 - Clone the repository

 You can follow these steps in order to clone this repository: